[Date Prev][Date Next][Thread Prev][Thread Next][Date Index][Thread Index]

 There have been two recent efforts to promote an HCPB system in the United States, and a third will take place later in 2006.
 In 2004, voting rights activists Sharona Merel, Kaen Renick, Ellen Theisen, and Kathleen Wynne proposed federal legislation for federal offices.
 In 2005, four voting rights activists (this writer and three members of CASE Ohio - John Burik, Phil Fry, and Dorri Steinhoff) began work on a protocol for HCPB.
 Some of this writing has been modified and is included in this paper in the specifics for HCPB.
 In November 2006, voting rights activist Joanne Karasak plans to promote a state constitutional amendment for HCPB in Ohio.
 There are 18 states where such constitutional amendments are possible.

 The key elements of an HCPB system are as follows: (1) Electronic voting machines are not involved in this process in any way whatsoever.
 (2) Nothing used in an HCPB system is purchased from companies or vendors who have ties to partisan political groups or parties.
 (3) Each voter hand marks a sturdy paper ballot with a black felt pen provided at the precinct.
 (4) The counting process happens at each precinct immediately after the polls close.
 (5) Each ballot is hand counted by registered voters from that precinct in full view of other registered voters from that precinct.
 (6) The counting process is filmed.
 (7) A chain of custody of the ballots and ballot boxes is specified.
-(8) Ballot boxes are observed and filmed as they are opened and closed and move from place to place.
+(8) Ballot boxes are observed and filmed as they are opened and closed and

 Three categories of registered voters are included in this process: the official counters, the official observers of the counters, and the public watchers of the counters and observers.
 The hand marked, paper ballots are hand counted in full view of the public in each precinct by a specified number of registered voters in that precinct - e.g., four, six or eight voters.
 Half of the counters will consist of one person from each party on the ballot, chosen by the party itself; the other half of the counters will consist of registered voters, chosen by lottery.
 The hand counting is obse?ved by the same number of registered voters (e.g., four, six or eight), and chosen in the same way as the counters.
-Counting is filmed by a video projection unit; a process will be set up to determine how the videotaping unit will be selected.
-The videotaping will be broadcast over closed-circuit TV and streamed over the Internet while the counting is happening.
-All watchers may also videotape and/or take photographs.

 Each polling place must be arranged so that registered voters from that precinct (in addition to the above mentioned official observers) can easily watch the vote counting.
 These watchers are not to be confused with the observers of the counters.
 Watchers will include two registered voters from each party on the ballot, chosen by the party, and eight registered voters chosen by lottery.
-The polling place must be large enough to accommodate these numbers.
+The polling place must be large

 Even with all these safeguards in place, the chance for fraud still exists.
 Therefore, immediately after the first count, there will be a 100% hand counted audit of the vote, carried out in the same way as the first hand count, but in the audit, the observers will be the counters and the counters will be the observers.

-Ballot boxes must be clearly marked and visible in plain view.
-Ballot boxes will be sealed and locked whenever they contain ballots and are not being actively used.
+used.
 Ballot boxes are secured from the beginning of voting until the end of counting by a chain of custody procedure.
 Ballot boxes never leave the precinct until after the vote is counted, audited and certified.
 Each time ballot boxes move from the physical control of or visual contact from one person to another, a duplicate record signed by all counters and observers must be made relinquishing and gaining control.
 There will be a documentation process wherein each ballot box will have a record of its handling from the beginning of the day to the end of counting.
 On the web site of computer science expert Professor Douglas W. Jones, there is a very clear and detailed protocol for "Ballot and Ballot Box Transportation" and "Ballot Storage."

 The call to action now is: HCPB for all federal races in the 2008 elections.
 This would mean hand counting just 1-3 races (the president and vice president; your U.S. senator if s/he is up for re-election; your U.S. Representative).
 Yes, we would need two ballots, one for these races and one for all other contests and questions on the ballots.
 Canada already uses an HCPB system for its federal races.
 Various states and municipalities already have protocols for HCPB, and one has been presented in this paper.
 These could easily be adapted from one jurisdiction to another.
 Elections are governed by state rather than federal statutes (HAVA notwithstanding).
 According to electionline.org, a website that provides an ongoing analysis of election reform, "Each state strikes a unique balance in allocating responsibility for elections between state and local governments.
-A survey of all 50 states reveals a wide spectrum of power-sharing arrangements."
-There is a "Snapshot of the States" on pp. 11-14 of the Election Reform Briefing.
-When you begin this work, call your local Secretary of State and get the exact rules for your state.
+A survey of all 50 states reveals a wide spectrum of

 It is time to make electronic voting machines a NIMBY (not in my back yard and not in anyone else's back yard either) issue.
 To begin a movement for HCPB, ordinary citizens, registered voters, must begin organizing door-to-door with their neighbors to petition their local election officers and demand HCPB in their city or town.
 Although organizing could also proceed on a state level, going municipality by municipality is a good way to start, depending on your state's laws.